cap-js/mcp-server/README.md

 ## Usage

-Configure your MCP Client (Cline, Codex, opencode, etc.) to use the server with command `mcp-server`.
+Configure your MCP Client (Cline, Codex, opencode, etc.) to use the server with command `cds-mcp`.
 It is strongly recommended to use an API docs provider, like `context7`, to get the best results.
 The library ID for CAP in `context7` is `/context7/cap_cloud_sap`.
 The following rules help to guide the LLM to use the servers correctly: